 I was having a conversation the other day with my contractor Jose, an Ecuadorian man who has been married to the same woman for 16 years.
-In the midst of discussing the difference between eggshell and satin paint finishes, he asked “Why hasn’t a nice lady like you found another husband?”
-I wasn’t going to get into an in-depth conversation about my relationship status with a relative stranger, so I gave him the standard “it’s hard to meet a compatible partner” spiel.
-Jose nodded his head and then said “How often do you go to disco?”
+In the midst of discussing the difference between eggshell and satin paint finishes, he asked, “Why hasn’t a nice lady like you found another husband?”
+I wasn’t going to get into an in-depth conversation about my relationship status with a relative stranger, so I gave him the standard “It’s hard to meet a compatible partner” spiel.
+Jose nodded his head, then said, “How often do you go to disco?”

 “How often do I go to nightclubs?
 Well, never.
-I’m a forty-something year old woman with kids!”
+I’m a 40-something-year-old woman with kids!”